 This result also means that NH listeners are highly consistent in their thresholds, as evidenced by the fact that the token-level error functions are highly nonlinear and, therefore, correlated across listeners.
 If the error functions were nonlinear but thresholds were variable between listeners, the responses would have shown a more linear fit when averaged across them.
-Thus, there do not appear to be considerable individual differences among NH listeners (at least for this task), even though there are many individual differences for HI listeners (Trevino & Allen, 2013a; b).
+Thus, there do not appear to be considerable individual differences among NH listeners (at least for this task), even though there are many individual differences for HI listeners (Trevino & Allen, 2013a, 2013b).
 Our goal here is to examine data from NH listeners that may provide a baseline for tests that can be used to assess speech recognition with individual HI listeners.

-Problem statement and approach
+Problem Statement and Approach

-Overall, the results of Singh and Allen (2012) suggest that, while the average log error for NH listeners is close to linear as a function of SNR (as predicted by the AI), the variance in error rates across consonants is extremely large.
-In addition, this loglinear pattern breaks down for withinconsonant errors, with individual tokens contributing further variance.
-Given this, we predict that there are two main components that make up most of the variability in listeners' errors: (1) an across-consonant component, and (2) a within-consonant component.
-The goal of the present study to investigate across and within consonant errors and variance as a function of SNR, consonant, and token, for a large dataset of speech sounds containing stop, nasal, and fricative consonants, and to determine how much variability in NH listeners' errors is attributable to each of these factors, and importantly, how much variability can be explained by accounting for differences in error thresholds (SNR50).
+Overall, the results of Singh and Allen (2012) suggest that, although the average log error for NH listeners is close to linear as a function of SNR (as predicted by the AI), the variance in error rates across consonants is extremely large.
+In addition, this log-linear pattern breaks down for within-consonant errors, with individual tokens contributing further variance.
+Given this, we predict that there are two main components that make up most of the variability in listeners' errors: (a) an across-consonant component and (b) a within-consonant component.
+The goal of the present study was to investigate across- and within-consonant errors and variance as a function of SNR, consonant, and token, for a large data set of speech sounds containing stop, nasal, and fricative consonants, and to determine how much variability in NH listeners' errors is attributable to each of these factors, as well as, importantly, how much variability can be explained by accounting for differences in error thresholds (SNR{50}) .

-We examined NH listeners' error rates for a dataset consisting of 896 tokens (56 CVs from 16 different consonants and four vowels, presented at six SNRs).
-If the AI formula (which holds for listeners' average error) accounts for listeners' responses, SNR would be the single factor predicting whether or not listeners' make an error.
-However, based on Singh and Allen (2012)'s results for stop consonants, we predict that the effect of SNR is relatively weak compared to across- and withinconsonant differences between speech sounds.
+We examined NH listeners' error rates for a data set consisting of 896 tokens (56 CVs from 16 different consonants and four vowels, presented at six SNRs).
+If the AI formula (which holds for listeners' average error) accounts for listeners' responses, SNR would be the single factor predicting whether or not listeners make an error.
+However, based on Singh and Allen (2012)'s results for stop consonants, we predicted that the effect of SNR would be relatively weak compared to across- and within-consonant differences between speech sounds.

-We also ask whether the log-linear pattern predicted by Eq.
-2 is valid across and within consonants.
-If it is, we would expect a similar relationship between listeners' errors and SNR at both the across- and within-consonant levels.
-If it is not, we would observe a different relationship, such as the highly non-linear binary responses seen by Singh and Allen (2012) for individual stop consonant tokens.
+We also asked whether the log-linear pattern predicted by Equation 2 would be valid across and within consonants.
+If so, we would expect a similar relationship between listeners' errors and SNR at both the across- and withinconsonant levels.
+If not, we would observe a different relationship, such as the highly nonlinear binary responses seen by Singh and Allen (2012) for individual stop consonant tokens.
 This would, in turn, suggest that we should develop speech tests for HI listeners based on the error thresholds (SNR{50}) for specific speech sounds.
-Accordingly, we will also examine how much of the variability in NH listeners' errors can be explained by accounting solely for the SNR50 error thresholds.
+Accordingly, we will also examine how much of the variability in NH listeners' errors can be explained by accounting solely for the SNR{50} error thresholds.